 Explore Alaska’s wild frontier by joining an Outdoor Adventures excursion.
 OA organizes a variety of outings, such as hikes, whitewater raft trips and rock climbing excursions.
-OA also offers courses such as ice climbing, sea kayaking and wilderness leadership, and rents equipment, including backpacks, canoes, cross-country skis and much more.
-Visit the Outdoor Adventures office in Wood Center or at http://www.uaf.edu/draw/ for more information.
+OA also offers courses such as ice climbing, sea kayaking and wilderness leadership.
+Equipment is available for rent, including backpacks, canoes, cross-country skis and much more.
+Visit the Outdoor Adventures office in the Student Recreation Center or at http://www.uaf.edu/draw/ for more information.

 Students with disabilities are encouraged to participate in campus recreation programs.
 Anyone confronted with any barrier to participation is urged to contact the SRC office.